pallets/click/docs/utils.rst

 For command line utilities, it's very important to get access to input and output streams reliably.
-Python generally provides access to these streams through ``sys.stdout`` and friends, but unfortunately there are API differences between 2.x and 3.x.
-Especially in regards to how these streams respond to Unicode and binary data there are wide differences.
+Python generally provides access to these streams through ``sys.stdout`` and friends, but unfortunately, there are API differences between 2.x and 3.x, especially with regards to how these streams respond to Unicode and binary data.

-Because of this, click provides the :func:`get_binary_stream` and :func:`get_text_stream` which produce consistent results with different Python versions and for widely misconfigured terminals.
+Because of this, click provides the :func:`get_binary_stream` and :func:`get_text_stream` functions, which produce consistent results with different Python versions and for a wide variety pf terminal configurations.

-The end result is that these functions will always return a functional stream object (except in very odd cases on Python 3, see :ref:`python3-limitations`).
+The end result is that these functions will always return a functional stream object (except in very odd cases on Python 3; see :ref:`python3-limitations`).

 Example::